sepgh/poormans-vpn/README.md

 2. runs a DNS server (DNS Over Socks) which is ... well, obviously, DNS over Socks :|
 3. change windows proxy settings to use socks proxy that was created on step 1
 4. changes your network interface DNS settings to use DNS server that was created on step 2
+5. using `ssh-alive.bat` we will try to keep the SSH connection alive

 Running it is easy.
-I suggest you to download the zip package with all dependencies from [release section](https://github.com/sepgh/poormans-vpn/releases/tag/v1.0.0).
+I suggest you to download the zip package with all dependencies from [release section](https://github.com/sepgh/poormans-vpn/releases/tag/v2.1.0).
 Or just download `tunnel.bat` file from the repository.
 In either case, move the content you downloaded into a specific folder of your choice and if you downloaded the zip file, extract it.

 Then right click on tunnel.bat and **run it as administrator**.
 The script will give you some choices: